Wapiti08/CATrace/README.md

 ## Desired Features：

-[] define the interface to submit different types of material or evidence [] find the relationship between different entities
+- []define the interface to submit different types of material or evidence
+- []find the relationship between different entities
-[] combine the cyber chain the find the potential attack path [] Output the location or person as the result
+- []combine the cyber chain the find the potential attack path
+- []Output the location or person as the result
+...

-On going ...
+**On going ...**